scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Each random variable in a Bayesian Network has a CPD associated with it.
 If the random varible has parents in the network then the CPD represents :math:`P(var| Par_var)` i.e. the probability of that variable given its parents.
 In the case when the random variable has no parents it simply represents :math:`P(var)` i.e. the probability of that variable.

-The general workflow for creating any model in pgmpy is to first define the network structure and then add the parameters to it.
+We can take the example of the CPD for the random variable grade in the student model :ref:'bayesian'.

-A Bayesian Netowrk is parameterized using Conditional Probability Distributions.
+A possible CPD for the grade variable is shown in the table :ref:'CPT'.

 .. table:: Conditional Probability Table. :label:'CPT'